gvwilson/sensibleadventures/bookster/bookster.md

 Razi didn't tell them how he had escaped, or where the fresh cut on his left cheek had come from.
-But as he buckled his sword bottle around his *deel*, he confirmed what Thomas had said.
+But as he buckled his sword bottle around his *deel* after a grateful "thank you" to Erileine, he confirmed what Thomas had said.
 The Hett were starting their Great Work at the mountain's peak that night.

 "Not much we can do about it now, is there?"
 Thomas said venomously.
 "After your little adventure back there, they'll have a hundred eyes